+Substitution of public holidays

-- An employee is entitled to public holidays (or days substituted for public holidays) without deduction of pay. - If a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday will be considered to be the public holiday.
-However, if Boxing Day falls on a Sunday or Monday, the following Tuesday will be considered to be the public holiday.
-When a public holiday is substituted with another day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award. - The Easter Sunday public holiday is observed on the actual day, and it is not substituted to another day solely because it falls on a weekend. - Visit the Public Holidays in Western Australia page to view the public holiday dates.
+- Under this award, if a public holiday (except Easter Sunday) falls on a Saturday or Sunday, the following Monday is observed as the public holiday.
+The Easter Sunday public holiday is observed on the actual day and it is not substituted to another day.
+If Boxing Day falls on a Sunday or Monday, the following Tuesday is observed as the public holiday. - When a public holiday is observed on a substitute day, the public holiday itself is no longer considered a public holiday for the purposes of the WA award.